cloudtransformer/projects-for-trello/README.markdown

 How does it work?
 -----------------
-Trello Projects is a Chrome Extension that adds a little bit of functionality to Trello.com to make it perfect to use with multiple projects.
-Trello Projects allows you to add project labels to cards.
+Projects for Trello is a Chrome Extension that adds a little bit of functionality to Trello.com to make it perfect to use with multiple projects.
+Projects for Trello allows you to add project labels to cards.

 Project names are written in between parentheses in the title of a card.